simo1c/GateMeClass/README.md

 # ---------------------------------------------------------------------------------------------------------------

-# Training and classification in a step:
+# Training and classification in one step:
 # Artificial example with the same dataset as reference and control set
 colnames(m) <- sce2$labels # column names of the reference are the labels
 res <- GateMeClass_annotate(m,